 If you cannot produce notarized copies, you can also present the originals, each with a copy, in person at the Examination Office.

-If you wish to study for a doctoral degree at the University of Stuttgart as a foreign degree holder, begin by applying to the Examination Office for admission as doctoral student while still in your home country.
+If you wish to study for a doctoral degree at the University of Stuttgart as a foreign degree holder, begin by applying to the Graduate Academy of the University of Stuttgart for admission as doctoral student while still in your home country.
 You will need to furnish the following documents in addition to those required from graduates of German universities: